 - New node IP Address (as seen by Captain): this is the IP address of your second server

 rootuser: this is the SSH key from your CapRover server that will be used to SSH to your second server.
 On Linux, it's on

 - Node type: this describes what the role of the new server is.
 Use

 workerif you're new to Docker, for more details, read https://docs.docker.com/engine/swarm/how-swarm-mode-works/nodes/

-IP address of your new server, IP address of your main Captain node, username of your remote server (root is required for Docker use), private SSH key.
-Now, go to the "Nodes" section of Captain, enter the values and click on Join Cluster.
+Now, go to the "Cluster" section of Captain, enter the values into fields of the "Nodes" area and click on Join Cluster.
 Done!
 You now have a real cluster of your own!
 You can now change the instance count to 6, and Captain will spin up some instances on the other server for you, also automatically load balances the request and creates new instances if one machine dies.

 The leader node is a manager who's been elected as Leader.
 This is the node where Captain and main services such as nginx and Certbot (Let's Encrypt) will be running on.
 All your apps automatically get distributed to nodes by docker swarm.

 Note that only apps without "Persistent Data" can be scaled across nodes.
 Apps that have "Persistent Data" enabled will only run on 1 node.

 Default Push Docker Registry is a Docker Registry where your apps will be stored in as soon as you deploy them to server.